tkurtbond/tkurtbond.github.io/posts/2005/02/21/2005-02-21-recent-reading-and-viewing/index.rst

 + *Kothar and the Wizard Slayer*, by Gardner F. Fox; Unibook/Modern Promotions, 1970.
-I picked this up because of Ron Edwards' mention of Fox's swords and sorcery books in *Sorcerer and Sword*; I might read another of Fox's books if I ran across it, but I wouldn't search them out.
+I picked this up because of Ron Edwards' mention of Fox's Sword & Sorcery books in *Sorcerer and Sword*; I might read another of Fox's books if I ran across it, but I wouldn't search them out.